What Makes Fishing Rainy Lake Special?

 The population of these species remains high, as the lake has not experienced problematic overfishing.
 Many visitors reach their limits quickly, especially with the help of our experienced fishing guides, who know exactly where to go on the lake to find schools of fish.
 A Rainy Lake fishing trip can be an unforgettable experience, and our team is here to help you get the most out of yours.

 Minnesota’s early May fishing opener occurs right around the time Rainy Lake experiences its spring thaw.
 As one of the last lakes in the nation to experience an ice-out, fish in Rainy Lake become exceptionally active and hungry during this time of year.
-This is also when the majority of fish species begin to spawn in the lake’s plentiful bays and inlets, so staying close to shore during spring is your best bet for fishing success.
+This is also when the majority of fish species begin to spawn in the lake’s plentiful bays and inlets, so staying close to shore during spring is your best bet for Rainy Lake fishing success.

 Rainy Lake is no slouch when it comes to quality ice fishing.
 Although you won’t be able to rent a houseboat to navigate these waters during winter, you can still reel in loads of fish from the comfort of a warm icehouse.
 You will find a plethora of walleye and northern pike in 3-10 foot deep weedy areas.
 As winter continues, most fish move to slightly deeper waters near reefs, narrows and mudflats.

-Get the Most Out of Fishing
+Get the Most Out of Your International Falls Fishing Trip

-While you’re sure to have some success with live bait at Rainy Lake, artificial bait is a fun and easy way to catch plentiful walleye, smallmouth bass and northern pike.
+While you’re sure to have some success with live bait when fishing Rainy Lake, artificial bait is a fun and easy way to catch plentiful walleye, smallmouth bass and northern pike.
 Paddle tails cast on ¼ oz. jigs, stick baits, twister tails and inline spinners all can provide lots of fun fishing opportunities.
 You can rely on minnows, leeches and crawlers to attract Minnesota’s state fish at Rainy Lake, and your bait of choice largely depends on what’s working for other anglers.
 Our fishing experts always stay on top of the latest news from the lake, so we can provide you with the guidance you need to have consistent fishing success.

 - Casting inline spinners, stick baits reeled in with an erratic jerk and pause retrieve on windblown shores and points